cklb/pymoskito/docs/tutorial/intro.rst

 therefore PyMoskito provides these classes ready to go.
 On the other hand, the model and the controller are determined by the specific system and have to be implemented to suit your problem.
 If you would like to implement one of the nonhighlighted classes, see the :doc:`Users Guide <../guide/index>` for help.

+Next will be the introduction of the system used for implementation in this tutorial.